chicio/chicio.github.io/src/posts/2023-12-30-advent-of-typescript-2023-rock-paper-scissors.md

 type test_8_actual = WhoWins<'✌🏽', '🖐🏾'>; //'lose'
 ```

-From the test cases, it was clear that we needed to define a type for the states of the game.
+From the test cases, it was clear that I needed to define a type for the states of the game.
 I chose to type them
 as an enum called `GameState`.

 ```typescript